 - 1.1 The QAC second cycle Report of a Quality Audit of HKUST was published on 2 October 2015.
 A 3 month progress update and action plan was submitted to the QAC on 28 December 2015.
 In accordance with the QAC's Audit Manual requirement, this 18 month Progress Report indicates how the actions proposed in the 3 month report have been implemented; and includes details of other developments that have been progressed as the University has reflected on the outcomes of the QAC audit. - 1.2 The Senate Committee on Teaching and Learning Quality (CTLQ) is responsible for considering the QAC Audit Report, recommending any actions to be taken and overseeing the preparation, implementation and monitoring of the University's audit progress reports and action plans.
-This 18 month report was approved by the CTLQ on 28 March 2017. - 1.3 For ease of reference, the headings and paragraph numbers in italics below refer to those in the published Audit Report1. - 1.4 A summary of progress in regard to the audit report affirmations and recommendations is provided in Appendix 1.
+This 18 month report was approved by the CTLQ on 28 March 2017, with updates as at 1 December 2017 being approved by the CTLQ by circulation. - 1.3 For ease of reference, the headings and paragraph numbers in italics below refer to those in the published Audit Report. - 1.4 A summary of progress in regard to the audit report affirmations and recommendations is provided in Appendix 1.